inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 ## The Inrupt Artifact Generator

+**Note**: The Inrupt Artifact Generator is still an internal, closed-source project within Inrupt at the moment.
+There are still a number of important features we think we need to implement before releasing it as open-source, and we also need to produce detailed documentation to explain its use and the very many configuration options.
+We also have no planned date yet for making it open-source, but it's certainly our intention to make this tool generally available when we consider it ready.

-Although multiple attempts have been made at producing RDF vocabulary guidelines (see links in the [Existing research / guidelines section](#existing-research--guidelines) below), a fundamental problem is that these guidelines are generally written in academic papers, or described in prose, and are therefore not machine-readable and automatically enforceable.
+So although multiple attempts have been made at producing RDF vocabulary guidelines (see links in the [Existing research / guidelines section](#existing-research--guidelines) below), a fundamental problem is that these guidelines are generally written in academic papers, or described in prose, and are therefore not machine-readable and automatically enforceable.

-One nice consequence of Inrupt having an [Artifact Generator]() is that if a vocabulary is explicitly declared as being of a specific type (e.g. of type `Inrupt-(or Solid?)-guideline-following-vocabulary`), then our generator can enforce a number of these guidelines automatically before generating
+One nice consequence of Inrupt having an Artifact Generator is that if a vocabulary is explicitly declared as being of a specific type (e.g. of type `Inrupt-(or Solid?)-guideline-following-vocabulary`), then our generator can enforce a number of these guidelines automatically before generating